 - Tech Setup – Video tutorials always save the day when it comes to demonstrating how to use new technology.

-- Knowledge Transfer – Have an exiting employee convey vital information to the new hire.
+- Knowledge Transfer – Have an existing employee convey vital information to the new hire.

 - Policies – You would include most human resources information in this type of video.